dinglinfang/suedTirolOpenDataOBDA/README.md

 #### Start the web server for our app

-* You can use any server, for instance, using python
+* We can use any server, for instance, using python
 ```
 $ python3 -m http.server
 ```